-To resolve the above mentioned issues, this paper designs a dedicated CNN architecture (A-Lamp).
-It can accept arbitrary images with its native size.
-Training and testing are performed under considering both fine-grained details and image layout, thus preserving the quality of the original images.
-The design of our proposed A-Lamp CNN is inspired by the success of fine-grained detail learning using multi-patch strategy [24, 21], and holistic layout representation by attribute graph.
-Like DMA-Net in [24], our method also crops multiple patches from original images to preserve fine-grained details.
-Compared to DMA-Net, our method has two main differences.
-First, instead of cropping patches randomly, we propose an adaptive patch selection strategy.
-Second, unlike the DMA-Net that just focus on the fine-grained details, our A-Lamp CNN incorporates the holistic layout.
-The experimental results demonstrate great enhancement with regarding to efficiency and accuracy over the DMA-Net.
+To resolve the technical issues associated with existing approaches in image aesthetics assessment, we present in this paper a dedicated CNN architecture named A-Lamp.
+This novel scheme of A-Lamp can accept arbitrary images with its native size.
+Training and testing can be effectively performed by considering both fine-grained details and image layout, thus preserving the information from the original images.
+The design of the proposed A-Lamp CNN is inspired jointly by the success of fine-grained detail learning using multi-patch strategy [24, 21] and the success of holistic layout representation by attribute graph.
+However, the proposed scheme can successfully overcome the stringent limitations of the existing schemes.
+Like DMA-Net in [24], this new scheme also crops multiple patches from original images to preserve fine-grained details.
+Comparing to DMA-Net, this scheme has two major innovations.
+First, instead of cropping patches randomly, we propose an adaptive patch selection strategy that selects patches that are semantically important.
+Second, unlike the DMA-Net that just focus on the fine-grained details, this A-Lamp CNN incorporates the holistic layout via the construction of attribute graph.
+These two innovations result improvement in both efficiency and accuracy over DMA-Net.

 Adaptive Layout-Aware Multi-Patch CNN